import pandas as pd

 One way to easily check if pernum

-is a unique identifier with value_counts()
+is a unique identifier is to look at its frequencies with value_counts()

 :